 From 1981 through 1983, Dr. Anderson interrupted his academic career.
 He first served in Washington D.C. as deputy counselor to the Secretary of the Treasury, where he provided support for the Cabinet Council on Economic Affairs and the National Productivity Advisory Committee.
 From 1982 to 1983, he served as a director in corporate strategy development for Bendix Corporation in Southfield, Michigan, and as executive secretary of the Allied/Bendix Joint Merger Management Task Force.

 A native of Logan, he has stayed actively involved with USU over the years, serving as a member and vice chair of the USU Board of Trustees, as a board member of the USU Research Foundation and as a member of the Old Main Society.
-He currently represents the university on the board of the Utah Foundation.
+He has also represented the university on the board of the Utah Foundation.

 As an undergraduate he was honored with the Robins Award for his work as editor-in-chief of the campus newspaper.